ibm-cloud-docs/databases-for-mongodb-gen2/howto-provisioning.md

 - **Service name:** The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
 - **Resource group:** If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup){: external}, specify the resource group in this field.
 Otherwise, you can leave it at default.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs){: external}.
-- **Location:** The deployment's public cloud region.
+- **Location:** The deployment's cloud region.
+On Gen 2, {{site.data.keyword.databases-for-mongodb}} is currently available only in the **Montreal (ca-mon)** region.

+Select the platform for your deployment.

+- **Gen 1** – {{site.data.keyword.ibm}}’s original platform, available across all IBM Cloud data centers.
+- **Gen 2** – {{site.data.keyword.cloud}}'s latest platform, based on a highly secure software-defined networking architecture.
+Gen 2 is optimized for cloud-native applications and currently available only in Montreal.

+For more details, see [Gen 1 and Gen 2 platforms](/docs/databases-for-mongodb?topic=databases-for-mongodb-platforms&interface=ui). (--fix with right url)

 ### Hosting model
 {: #hosting_model}
 {: ui}

-- **Isolated:** Secure single-tenant offering for complex, highly-performant enterprise workloads.
+On Gen 2, the only available hosting model is **Isolated**, which is a secure single-tenant offering for complex, highly-performant enterprise workloads.
+For more information, see [Isolated compute](add link).
-- **Shared:** Flexible multi-tenant offering for dynamic, fine-tuned, and decoupled capacity selections.

-{{site.data.keyword.databases-for-mongodb}} Enterprise features are only available on Isolated Compute.
-{: note}

-For more information, see [Hosting models](/docs/databases-for-mongodb?topic=databases-for-mongodb-hosting-models&interface=ui) and [{{site.data.keyword.databases-for-mongodb}} plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans).

 ### Resource allocation
 {: #resource_allocation}
 {: ui}

-Fine tune your resource allocation.
-The available options differ based on your selected hosting model.
+Choose the initial host size and disk configuration for your deployment.
+Each GB of disk provides 10 IOPS(--confirm).
+Host size and disk allocation apply per instance member.

+- **Host size:** Select from available configurations of vCPU and RAM to match your workload needs.
-- **Isolated:** Use the table to choose the machine size for each member of your deployment, and specify the disk size.
+- **Disk:** Configure the initial disk size for your deployment.
+Use the slider to set disk capacity.
+Disk size determines the IOPS allocation.
-- **Shared:** By default, the smallest possible resource allocation is selected.
-This is ideal for small applications or testing.
-For larger allocations, select the *Custom* tile, which allows flexible resource configuration with 2+ cores.

-The Shared Compute hosting model supports more fine-grained resource allocations that are not shown in the UI to maintain clarity.
-For more information, see [Hosting models](/docs/databases-for-mongodb?topic=databases-for-mongodb-hosting-models&interface=cli).
+Disk size can be increased after provisioning but cannot be decreased to prevent data loss.
 {: note}

-Specify the disk size depending on your requirements.
-It can be increased after provisioning but cannot be decreased to prevent data loss.
-{: note}

 ### Service configuration
 {: #service_configuration}
 {: ui}

-- **Database version:** [Set only at deployment]{: tag-red} This is the deployment version of your database.
-We recommend running the preferred version to ensure optimal performance.
+- **Database version:** [Set only at deployment]{: tag-red} This is the version of your MongoDB deployment.
+The console highlights the preferred version to ensure optimal performance.
 For more information, see [Versioning policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-- **Database edition:** [Set only at deployment]{: tag-red} Select either Standard or Enterprise.
-Note that the Enterprise plan is not available with Shared hosting.
-For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans).
+- **Database edition:** [Set only at deployment]{: tag-red} On Gen 2, only the **Standard** edition is available.
 - **Encryption:** [Set only at deployment]{: tag-red} If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui){: external}, an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
-- **Endpoints:** [Set only at deployment]{: tag-red} Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints){: external} on your deployment.
-The default setting is *private*.
+- **Endpoints:** [Set only at deployment]{: tag-red} Gen 2 deployments support **private endpoints only**.
+For more information, see [Service endpoints](/docs/databases-for-mongodb/topic=databases-for-mongodb-service-endpoints&interface=ui). (--change endpoint page)

-A {{site.data.keyword.databases-for-mongodb}} deployment cannot have both public and private endpoints simultaneously.
-{: note}

 After you select the appropriate settings, click **Create** to start the provisioning process.